eirinikos/javascript-snacks/anagrams/anagrams-server.md

 In regards to user input, the anagrams server will adhere to the same guidelines described in the [anagrams library](../anagrams-library.js); i.e., it will be case-insensitive and ignore spaces and punctuation.

-Below is some narrative documentation about how people can use this hypothetical service.
+Below is some narrative documentation about how people might use this hypothetical service.

 ### Use Case #1: user wants to get anagrams that are verifiable words